 Can I get Premium Connectivity features by using a mobile hotspot?

 Some features that are available to Standard Connectivity owners over Wi-Fi such as video streaming, Caraoke and the internet browser may also be accessed over mobile hotspots, subject to fees and restrictions of your mobile carrier.

 Is there any limitation on excessive data use?

 Yes.
 In some cases where data usage is deemed as excessive and exceeds a fair daily usage, we reserve the right to reduce connectivity bandwidth.
 Review the terms and conditions to learn more.

 How do the new connectivity options impact current Tesla owners?

 All Tesla cars ordered on or before June 30, 2018 will continue to have access to their existing Premium Connectivity features at no cost for the lifetime of the car (excluding retrofits or upgrades required for any features or services externally supplied to the vehicle – e.g. telecommunications network).
 As additional features and services become available in the future, owners will have the opportunity to upgrade their connectivity plan.

 How are used Tesla cars affected by this policy?

-All used Tesla cars purchased on or before January 15, 2020 will continue to have the Premium Connectivity features described above at no cost for the lifetime of the car, and will be active for future owners if sold privately (excluding retrofits or upgrades required for any features or services externally supplied to the vehicle – e.g. telecommunications network).
+All used Tesla cars that are eligible for Premium Connectivity according to the above mentioned table, purchased on or before January 15, 2020, will continue to have the Premium Connectivity features described above at no cost for the lifetime of the car, and will be active for future owners if sold privately (excluding retrofits or upgrades required for any features or services externally supplied to the vehicle – e.g. telecommunications network).

 All used Tesla cars purchased on or after January 16, 2020 will receive Standard Connectivity and are eligible to upgrade to Premium Connectivity.
 A 30-Day trial of Premium Connectivity is provided on delivery and can be upgraded to Premium Connectivity from the Tesla Account.